What Are Sexually Transmitted Diseases (STDs)?

 Syphilis is an STD that has been around for centuries.
 It is caused by a microscopic bacterial organism called a spirochete.

 - The scientific name for the organism is Treponema pallidum.
 The spirochete is a wormlike, spiral-shaped organism that wiggles vigorously when viewed under a microscope.

 - It infects the person by burrowing into the moist, mucous-covered lining of the mouth or genitals.

 - The spirochete produces a classic, painless ulcer known as a chancre.

-Syphilis in Women Stages and Symptoms
+Syphilis in Women: Symptoms by Stage

 There are three stages of syphilis, along with an inactive (latent) stage.

 - The formation of an ulcer (chancre) or the first stage

 - The Systemic or the second stage